Sofacosta/super-galactic-age-calculator/README.md

 #### Project initiated: 02-5-2021
 #### By Sofia Acosta
 ## Project Description
 This is my indepentent project from week 5 to showcase the lesson learned last week: Test Driven Development and Environments with Javascript.
-It is an application that determines a user's age based on a Mars solar years.
+It is an application that determines a user's age based on a planet's solar years.
 ## Specs

 ```